Gigabite1277/match-or-miss/README.md

 ![Card Deal](https://github.com/Gigabite1277/match-or-miss/blob/main/assets/images/deal.png "Picture of the games deal screen")

-*It's a Match! - User has clicked on and matched their Player 1 card, (3 of Hearts), with the CPU card, (3 0f Heart).
+*It's a Match! - User has clicked on and matched their Player 1 card, (3 of Hearts), with the CPU card, (3 0f Hearts).
 ![Card Pick](https://github.com/Gigabite1277/match-or-miss/blob/main/assets/images/itsamatch.png "Picture of card being picked and matching")